-Computing is an ever-changing and fast-moving field.
-Therefore, the Computer Society must continually change because, as Charles Kettering said, “the world hates change, yet it is the only thing that has brought progress.”
-As an active volunteer and manager, I have the leadership skills to encourage innovative solutions from our members, to filter those that align with our mission, and to nurture them to make progress towards the future we envision.
+The Computer Society must continually change to influence and integrate the evolving landscape.
+As an active volunteer and manager, I have the leadership skills to encourage innovative solutions from our members, to integrate ideas that align with our mission, and to nurture creative innovation towards the future we envision.

-Nurturing industry engagement through conferences, standards, and services.
+Nurturing membership growth through conferences, standards and services.
 The Computer Society conferences play an important role in fostering innovation by providing exposure to the latest technical advances, providing continuous learning opportunities, cultivating new perspectives, and enabling networking.

 Providing access to critical technology to our members through leading publications, continuing education, and energized Technical Communities.
 Intentionally evaluating market trends and emerging tech will enable the Computer Society to be the premier source for information, inspiration, and collaboration in computing technology.